RUSA offers three types of on-site professional development opportunities:

 If the contract for a non-librarian speaker specifies hotel and per diem, the program chair should inform the speaker that ALA will pay for the room and the room tax.
 Incidentals (telephone, valet, movies, etc.) are to be paid by the speaker.
-Room service or minibar service may be charged against the per diem.
+Only the RUSA executive director can execute a speaker contract on behalf of the division.

 Reimbursement requests are due in the RUSA office within one month after conference.

 RUSA does not support any meal or beverage service for conference program meetings.